blend-os/website/docs/install/post-install/intro.md

 ---
 icon: material/list-status
-description: "Post-install guide for advanced users, or Arch Linux users."
+description: "Post-install guide for new users, advanced users, and Arch Linux users."
 ---

-# :material-list-status: Arch User Guide
+# :material-list-status: Introduction to blendOS

 !!! info "This is not just for new users"
     This article describes how you can get around blendOS and summarizes blendOS's core functionality in a concise manner, making it easy to decide if blendOS is for you.
 (Refer to the table of contents to the right if you're on a computer and the table is visible to you.
 On mobile, open the hamburger menu, and click the table of contents icon.)